Harsha754-ml/Harsha754-ml/README.md

 ---

-*AIML undergraduating, unfortunatly.gathering dust on coursework, busy on experiments.*
+*AIML undergrad, unfortunately.
+Gathering dust on coursework, busy on experiments.*
 *First thing that felt real: shipping TermNav to npm.*
 *Still chasing that feeling.*
 ```